UX Portfolio

 Well known Tech Companies

 This study uncovered how other companies handled the functional design of general tasks and critical objectives.
-We feverishly examined job search orientations, approaches to displaying multiple locations or brands within a single corporation, landing page strategies, and site tone.
+We examined job search orientations, approaches to displaying multiple locations or brands within a single corporation, landing page strategies, and site tone.
 We also considered common copywriting language, image styles, and video topics.

 Key Market Analysis Takeaways